 How Does the Process Work?

-The Associate Dean will forward your application to a faculty advisor for review.
+The Dean of Faculty will forward your application to a faculty advisor for review.

 The evaluation process has several components: